adriendupuis/ezplatform-standard/README.md

 * Before searching, it loops on this list and execute the search on the first healthy search engine.
 * For indexing, two configurable cases:
   - Index on every healthy engine; Skip unavailable ones.
-  - Skip whole index if one engine is unhealthy.
+  - Skip whole index from all engines if one is unhealthy.

 TODO
 ----